Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## The smart_speaker.py script

 The `smart_speaker.py` script is currently work in progress to implement the same functionality on a Raspberry Pi.
 There are currently quite a few steps to build `smart_speaker.py` on a Raspberry Pi and so this guide will be updated in the future.
-If you are confident enough to give it a go on Raspberry Pi, please read the important notes in the section below and use the `smart_speaker.py` script, not `chat.py`.
-You will need to ensure that you have a speaker and microphone attached to your Raspberry Pi.
+If you are confident enough to give it a go, please read the important notes in the section below and ensure that you have the `smart_speaker.py`script along with `apa102.py` and `alexa_led_pattern.py` scripts in the same folder together.
+You will need to have a speaker and microphone attached to your Raspberry Pi.
 I used both a USB microphone and USB speaker.
-Ensure that these are setup correctly and you can test the devices work by using a software program such as Audacity which works on a Raspberry Pi (see instructions in the important notes section below).
+Ensure that these are setup correctly.
+You can test that the speaker and microphone are set up correctly as the default devices by using a software program such as Audacity.
+Audacity is buggy on startup but still works on a Raspberry Pi (see instructions in the important notes section below).

 ## Prerequisites